Analog-Labs/timechain/README.md

 ### Using Nix

 Install [nix](https://nixos.org/) and optionally [direnv](https://github.com/direnv/direnv) and
-[lorri](https://github.com/target/lorri) for a fully plug and play experience for setting up the development environment.
+[lorri](https://github.com/target/lorri) for a fully plug and play experience while setting up the development environment.
 To get all the correct dependencies activate direnv `direnv allow` and lorri `lorri shell`.